Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Give lots of love and hugs – the most nourishing environment for healthy brain development.

-- For hundreds more fun and loving ideas and activities to help your baby’s development, come join our BabyROO classes and/or watch our entirely free BabyROO online video series for parents and babies, (Australia and New Zealand only).
+- For hundreds more fun and loving ideas and activities to help your baby’s development, come join our GymbaROO-KindyROO classes and/or watch our online series of baby classes: Active Babies Smart Kids, for parents and babies, (Australia and New Zealand only).
 It is highly recommended by doctors, paediatricians, early childhood experts and the Maternal Child and Family Health Nurses Association.

 Dr Jane Williams (PhD, BMgt, RN(Paeds)) is the Research and Education General Manager for GymbaROO and KindyROO.
 Dr Williams is one of Australia’s leading experts on baby and child development.
 More on Dr Williams here.